nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 }
 ```

-To modify the memory of a specific process with the name `STAR_ALIGN` you would use the `withName` process selector.
+You can also modify the memory of a specific process by using the process'  name.
+For example, for the step of the pipeline with the name `STAR_ALIGN`, you would use the `withName` process selector.
 For example:

 ```groovy
 process {